-Almonte, self-labelled the “Friendly Town” and the home of the founding founder of basketball, James Naismith.
+Almonte, self-labeled the “Friendly Town” and the home of the founding founder of basketball, James Naismith.
 This little town just thirty minutes from Ottawa in Lanark County has streets of winding heritage buildings perched on the rushing rapids of a grand waterfall.

 Stroll on the Riverwalk

-Riverwalk, a boardwalk and path along the river in the historic downtown of Almonte.
+Riverwalk, a boardwalk, and path along the river in the historic downtown of Almonte.
 You start at the Old Town Hall and make your way to the right-hand side of the building and follow the boardwalk.